Healthdirect Free Australian health advice you can count on.

 How is hip dysplasia diagnosed?

 All newborn babies are examined for hip dysplasia in their first few days of life.
-These tests are repeated again at 6 weeks.
-If a problem, is detected, an ultrasound may be ordered.
-This can also be done for babies at high risk of hip dysplasia.
+These tests are repeated at 6 weeks.
+If a problem is found, an ultrasound can be done.
+This may also be done in babies at high risk of hip dysplasia.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.